awsdocs/amazon-ecs-developer-guide/doc_source/cmd-ecs-cli-registry-creds-up.md

 container\_names
 Corresponds to a service name in a Docker compose file\.
 For more information, see [ecs\-cli compose](cmd-ecs-cli-compose.md) or [ecs\-cli compose service](cmd-ecs-cli-compose-service.md)\.
 Required: No

+## Tagging Resources<a name="cmd-ecs-cli-registry-creds-up-tags"></a>

+The Amazon ECS CLI supports adding metadata in the form of resource tags to your AWS resources\.
+Each tag consists of a key and an optional value\.
+Resource tags can be used for cost allocation, automation, and access control\.
+For more information, see [AWS Tagging Strategies](https://aws.amazon.com/answers/account-management/aws-tagging-strategies)\.

+When using the `ecs-cli registry-creds up` command, using the `--tags` flag enables you to add metadata tags to the Secrets Manager secrets and then IAM roles\.

+**Note**
+Existing Secrets Manager secrets within your account will be tagged, but IAM roles can only be tagged during creation\.
+If you're using an existing IAM role, new tags can't be added\.

 ## Examples<a name="cmd-ecs-cli-registry-creds-up-examples"></a>